getzola/zola/docs/content/documentation/templates/overview.md

 {% set data = load_data(path="content/blog/story/data.txt", format="json") %}
 ```

-Use the `plain` format for when your file has a toml/json/csv extension but you want to load it as plain text.
+Use the `plain` format for when your file has a formattable extension but you want to load it as plain text.

-For *toml* and *json*, the data is loaded into a structure matching the original data file;
+For *toml*, *json* and *xml*, the data is loaded into a structure matching the original data file;
 however, for *csv* there is no native notion of such a structure.
 Instead, the data is separated
 into a data structure containing *headers* and *records*.
 See the example below to see
 how this works.